AshikSazal/Bikey-Laravel/README.md

 ```
 http://localhost:8000/laravel-websockets
 ```
-If seen `Unhandled promise rejection with TypeError: React\Http\Io\ClientRequestStream::closeError()` Then have to change the react/promise version.
+If seen <code style="color: #619deb;">Unhandled promise rejection with TypeError: React\Http\Io\ClientRequestStream::closeError()</code> Error.
+Then have to change the react/promise version.
 To fix this run the below command
 ```
 composer require react/promise:^2.7
 ```